 When you add these difficulties to learning an entirely new vocabulary and culture, it can be overwhelming.
 The way it’s taught to students in traditional Japanese schools doesn’t help much either.
 The main problems with how Japanese teachers teach English are:

-- Teachers focus too much on grammar, rather than conversation
+- Teachers focus too much on grammar, rather than on conversation

 - Inadequate teachers that were trained incorrectly